Optical properties of InGaN quantum wells: accurately modeling the effects of disorder: Model overview

 Once the potential is established, the Schrodinger equation is discretized with a standard finite difference scheme, yielding a sparse-matrix eigenvalue problem whose solutions are the particle energies and wavefunctions.
 The computational domain is 20$\times$20~nm in the in-plane directions; the vertical domain size depends on the structure.
 For each InGaN configuration, a sufficient number of electron and hole states (typically a few hundred) are computed to find excited states up to hundreds of meVs from the ground state.

 This process is repeated a sufficient number of times to achieve statistical averaging over InGaN configurations, and in particular to resolve the Urbach tail down to four decades from the mobility edge.
 The necessary number of configurations can be estimated as follows.
 Hole confinement regions due to RA fluctuations have lateral dimensions of about 4--5~nm.
 Given the simulation domain size, one configuration thus yields about 20 localized states.
 The likelihood of finding a localized state with an energy $N$ decades below the mobility edge is roughly $10^{-N}$.
 Therefore, to barely resolve a density of states (DOS) down to N decades requires averaging over $C$ configurations such that $20 C=10^N$.
 For instance, barely resolving four decades of DOS require $C=500$ configurations.
-In practice, we use 1,000--5,000 configurations to reduce numerical noise.
+In practice, we use 1,000--5,000 configurations to reduce numerical noise (see Appendix I-C for a discussion of convergence versus $C$).

 The DOS for electrons and holes ($\rho_e$, $\rho_h$) are computed as histograms of the quantum levels, with an appropriate energy step ($dE \sim 5-10$ meV):

 No numerical broadening is applied in the DOS calculation, to ensure its width is dominated by disorder.
 The DOS histogram is built from all the levels of all InGaN configurations ($>$100,000 states), which ensures smooth tails even at low energy.